top of page

 A woman entrepreneur working from her home office

-Understanding the Challenges Faced by Women Entrepreneurs
+Understanding the Challenges Women Entrepreneurs Face

-What are the Factors Influencing Women's Involvement in Entrepreneurship?
+What Influences Women’s Involvement in Entrepreneurship?

 Close-up view of a notebook with business ideas and a cup of coffee on a wooden table